LinkedIn Growth Hacks

 This had a noticeable effect on how users of LinkedIn prospect.

-LinkedIn's main purpose in setting a limit is to ensure that users place more emphasis on the quality of their connections rather than the quantity.
+LinkedIn's main purpose in setting a limit is to ensure that users emphasize the quality of their connections rather than the quantity.

 LinkedIn can better prevent spammy or unnecessary connections from being established by restricting each user's weekly invitations.